 You can’t go wrong with any of them!

-Gryphon Tea Room has the coziest atmosphere, but Common Thread usually takes the top spot as my favorite high-end dining experience in Savannah.
+Gryphon Tea Room has the coziest atmosphere, but Common Thread usually takes the top spot as my favorite higher-end dining experience in Savannah.

 Related Reading: A Local’s Guide to the Tastiest Restaurants in Savannah